 - Select a topic and category for your issue so that we can route your case to the right team.
 The more accurate you are, the faster we can help you.

 - Check out the list of common issues and solutions our handy mascot Blaze found for the product and category you selected.
 One of them can likely help you resolve your issue quickly on your own.

 - If you still need help, click Create a Case at the bottom of the screen to select how you prefer to open up your case.

 - Complete the Add Case Details page and provide as much detail about the issue as you can in the description field.

 - Include links to troublesome items if possible.

-- It’s also a good idea to go ahead and grant login access to our Support agents if you know they are will need to take a look at something in your org.
-This is super important and helps us resolve your issue as quickly as possible.
+- It’s also a good idea to grant login access to our support agents if you know they will need to look at something in your org.
+This is important and helps us resolve your issue as quickly as possible.

 - At the bottom of the screen, enter any appropriate email addresses in the Case Collaborators section.
 This handy feature keeps everyone informed on the progress of the case through email notifications.
 The primary contact and case collaborators can simply reply to any emails from Salesforce Support to add additional comments to the case.

 - Once you’ve completed the new case form, click Submit.
 You can expect to hear back from an agent within the specified response times.